We are pleased to announce that we have been granted another Social Housing Scheme for JJ Rhatigans

-Another gate job finished by our security team David McSweeney and Denis Deegan
+Another gate job finished by our security team David McSweeney, Denis Deegan and Brendan Begley

 Emergency lighting is a self-descriptive term and is lighting for an emergency situation when the main power supply fails.
 The loss of mains electricity could be the result of a fire or a power cut and the normal lighting supplies fail.
 This may lead to sudden darkness and a possible danger to the occupants, either through physical danger or panic.

 Emergency lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable persons of all ages to evacuate the premises safely.
 Most new buildings now have emergency lighting installed during construction, the design and type of equipment is normally specified by the relevant local authority, architect or consultant.

 The IS 3217 Standard provides the emergency lighting designer with laid down guide lines which form the general basis for the designer to work to.
 IS 3217 includes in its scope residential hotels, clubs, hospitals, nursing homes, schools and colleges, licensed premises, offices, museums, shops, multi-storey dwellings etc. Although this standard recommends the types and durations of emergency lighting systems relating to each category of premise it should be remembered that the standards are minimum safe standards for the types of premises and that a higher standard may be needed for a particular installation.